starlingx-staging/stx-packaging/README.md

 ```

 One difference here is that fm-mgr depends on build time of fm-common that we
-previusly build, How to add a local build dependency to our build system in
+previously build, How to add a local build dependency to our build system in
-chroot , in this case is as simple as eddit the file:
+chroot, in this case is as simple as edit the file:

 ```
 $ cat x.stx-fault/fm-mgr/ubuntu/build_deps